Valerie Matarese

 Writing

 Matarese V, editor (2013) Supporting Research Writing: Roles and challenges in multilingual settings.
-Oxford: Chandos
+Chandos Elsevier, Oxford, UK

 Burrough-Boenisch J, Matarese V (2013) "The authors' editor: working with authors to make drafts fit for purpose."
 In: Matarese V, editor.
 Supporting Research Writing: Roles and challenges in multilingual settings.
 Oxford: Chandos, pp 173–189